-If Koeman is aware of the demands involved in playing for one of the world's biggest and most successful clubs, he has already proved himself capable of rebuilding a squad that has reached the end of its cycle.
-At Southampton, he oversaw the arrival of Virgil van Dijk, among others, having arrived at the same time that the influential Adam Lallana, Dejan Lovren, Luke Shaw, Calum Chambers and Rickie Lambert were being sold, and he then inspired them to qualify for the Europa League.
-His knowledge of the talented Frenkie de Jong, from their time together with the Netherlands national team, is also expected to prove crucial given it is De Jong who is expected to eventually succeed the great Lionel Messi as the leader of Barça's team.
+If Koeman was aware of the demands involved in playing for one of the world's biggest and most successful clubs, he had already proved himself capable of rebuilding a squad that has reached the end of its cycle.
+At Southampton, he oversaw the signing of Virgil van Dijk, among others, having arrived at the same time that the influential Adam Lallana, Dejan Lovren, Luke Shaw, Calum Chambers and Rickie Lambert were being sold, and he then inspired them to qualify for the Europa League.
+His knowledge of the talented Frenkie de Jong, from their time together with the Netherlands national team, is also proving crucial given it is De Jong who is expected to eventually succeed the great Lionel Messi as the leader of Barça's team.

 Koeman has so far proved a particularly flexible manager whose approach is determined by the qualities of the players at his disposal.
 At Southampton he favoured a 4-3-3 formation that potentially evolved into a 4-2-3-1, depending on their opponents, and occasionally even experimented with a 3-4-1-2.
 His next position, at Everton, first involved a preference for both a 3-4-3 and a 3-5-2 – both systems featured wing-backs – and later a 4-3-3 with wide attackers that became a 4-2-3-1 in which the three supporting the lone striker remained in narrow positions.

 With the Netherlands he worked with a calibre of player similar to that he inherited at Barça.
 He therefore mostly oversaw a more open and attacking 4-3-3, before relying on the use of three central defenders against the front threes of Portugal and Italy.
 More than any of the other teams he had coached, the Netherlands demonstrated the attacking football that most resemble the traditions valued at Barça.